Frequently asked questions

 Q: If a family member is a high-functioning alcoholic, does this make me more susceptible?

 A: There is research to suggest a genetic relationship with regard to addiction.
-However, I believe that if we are mindful of our own drinking and know what we will and won’t accept for ourselves we can keep ourselves safe.
-Genetics doesn’t mean you are guaranteed to have a problem.
+There is also research to the contrary.
+I believe that if we are mindful of our own drinking and know what we will and won’t accept for ourselves we can keep ourselves safe.
+Inherited genetics do not mean you are guaranteed to have a problem.

 Q: Did you have any side effects from not drinking?